charlottekyng/usb-modules-v2/README.md

         SAMPLE3N SAMPLE3N_RUN1
         SAMPLE3N SAMPLE3N_RUN2
         ```
     1. multiple bam files per samples that need to be merged.
 In which case, the first column is the <SAMPLE_NAME>, the second column is the <SAMPLE_NAME> of one of the bam files that need to be merged.
+This may be required when the a given sample was sequenced twice and you have 2 separately aligned BAMs.
 See below on setting up the `unprocessed_bam` directory
         ```
-        >head samples.split.txt
         SAMPLE1T SAMPLE1A
         SAMPLE1T SAMPLE1B
         SAMPLE2T SAMPLE2A
         SAMPLE2T SAMPLE2B
         ```

-**NOTE**: sample names must be [A-Za-z0-9] (may include '-' but no other symbols allowed) that starts with an alphabet.
+#### Important note on sample names

+The preferred format is XXXnnn[TN]mm, where
+* XXX is a short project code (e.g. "HPU" for HCC plasma and urine.)
+* nnn is the patient/individual identifier (e.g. 001)
+* [TN] is tumor or normal
+* mm is sample identifier (e.g. if there are more than one tumor sample).

+Obviously, this format does not apply to all types of projects, and some variation is of course permissible.
+Here are the rules
+* all alphanumeric characters are allowed `[A-Za-z0-9]`
+* absolutely no space
+* the only (tested) permissible symbol is `-`.
+Most other symbols are either known to break the pipeline or are untested.
+* sample names should start with an alphabet [A-Za-z], although it is not know if the pipeline would actually fall over otherwise.

 ### Setting up data directories